BrendanParmer/NodeToPython/docs/README.md

 ## Future
 * Expansion to Compositing nodes
 * Add all referenced assets to the Asset Library for use outside of the original blend file
+* Auto-set handle movies and image sequences
 * Automatically format code to be PEP8 compliant
+* Automatically detect the minimum version of Blender needed to run the add-on

 ## Potential Issues
 * As of version 2.0.0, the add-on will not set default values for